Kastellaun: History

-Kestilun was first mentioned in writing in 1226. castle was built by the Counts of Sponheim and belonged until 1417 to the County of Sponheim.
+Kestilun was first mentioned in writing in 1226.
+The castle was built by the Counts of Sponheim and, until 1417, belonged to the County of Sponheim.

 In 1301, the castle and the town became home to Simon II, Count of Sponheim-Kreuznach and his wife Elisabeth.
 Count Simon granted Kastellaun town rights in 1305 and also secured market rights on 8 November 1309 from Emperor Henry VII, who was the brother of Baldwin of Luxembourg, Archbishop of Trier.
 In 1321, the castle and the town found themselves under siege from Baldwin, who in 1325 also built another castle at Buch, Burg Balduinseck, to counter Kastellaun's challenges to his authority.
 In 1340, Count Walram of Sponheim left Kastellaun and went to Bad Kreuznach.

 In 1437, the Counts of Sponheim died out, and the inheritance fell with the Amt of Kastellaun to Stephen, Count Palatine of Simmern-Zweibrücken and the Lord of Baden, who ruled it jointly.
 Frederick I acquired the Principality of Simmern and a share of the County of Sponheim from the Veldenz legacy, which he ruled, after the last Count of Veldenz had died, from Kastellaun.
 He was therefore the actual founder of the Palatinate-Simmern line.
 Frederick I and his brother Louis divided their father's holdings between them once again in 1459.
 Louis got the Duchy of Zweibrücken and Frederick resided in Simmern.
 The Palatinate-Simmern share of the County of Sponheim passed in 1560 to the Count Palatine Zweibrücken and in 1569 to Palatinate-Birkenfeld under Zweibrücken hegemony.